About the degree programme

 Dick Vet Student Union (DVSU)

-The vet school is host to a variety of clubs and societies, and has its own Students’ Union, the DVSU.
-The School hosts several events throughout the year where students and staff come together to celebrate.
+The School has its own Students' Union, the DVSU.
+The DVSU has a variety of clubs and societies, and the School hosts events throughout the year for students and staff to come together and celebrate.

 Dick Vet Student Union